Clinisys launches Clinisys Laboratory Solutions™ to help laboratories accelerate productivity and quality and to future-proof their businesses

 Global laboratory informatics leader launches discipline-specific solutions unified by Clinisys Platform™ SaaS architecture and data model

-TUCSON, Ariz., July 11, 2023 /PRNewswire/ -- Clinisys today announced it has launched Clinisys Laboratory Solutions™, with four enhanced solutions spanning the Clinisys Environmental Laboratory™, Clinisys Water Quality Laboratory™, Clinical Toxicology Laboratory™, and Clinisys Public Health Laboratory™.
+TUCSON, Ariz., July 12, 2023 /PRNewswire/ -- Clinisys today announced it has launched Clinisys Laboratory Solutions™, with four enhanced solutions spanning the Clinisys Environmental Laboratory™, Clinisys Water Quality Laboratory™, Clinisys Toxicology Laboratory™, and Clinisys Public Health Laboratory™.

 Clinisys Laboratory Solutions are discipline-specific laboratory information management systems built upon the Clinisys Platform™, a shared services architecture and data model for SaaS laboratory informatics.